JrPlayers

 What will a Jr. Players Workshop cost?

-Tuition is variable, depending on the type of show, but is roughly $150 per child per workshop.
-If 2 or more children from any one family participate, there is usually a discount for siblings.
-Please see current production page for current prices and details.
+Tuition will vary, depending on the type of show, but is roughly $200 per child per workshop.
+If two or more children from any one family participate, there is usually a discount for siblings.
+Please see current production page for up to date prices and details.

 Class fee includes director’s thank you gift, cast party and t-shirt* (one per student – t-shirts for other family members and friends will be offered for an additional fee).